technicalpoets/producer/README.md

 ## Azure

-Once you're Azure services are configured you should be able to see on your subscription the following resources:
+Once your Azure services are configured you should be able to see on your subscription the following resources:

 - Website
 - DocumentDB